 There is no disagreement between the parties that the site is a sustainably-located, previously developed site in the urban area of Camden.

-The site is in a highly sustainable location, being situated within a designated Town centre, and numerous public transport opportunities
+The site is in a highly sustainable location, being situated within a designated Town centre, and numerous public transport opportunities.

 It is an appropriate site, in principle for re-developing, subject of course, to such being for appropriate uses and with a building of an appropriate scale with all other matters considered.